yudhisteer/UAV-Drone-Object-Tracking-using-Kalman-Filter/README.md

 Now we need to propagate the error covariance forward.
 Note that uncertainty comes from ```2``` sources when predicting:

-    1. Initial uncertainty in system before prediction
+    1. Initial uncertainty in the system before prediction
     2. Additional uncertainty as we propagate the state forward in time

 We will define the ```initial uncertainty``` first with ![CodeCogsEqn (16)](https://user-images.githubusercontent.com/59663734/227752062-7d98795d-a74d-4e2e-bf6b-900d0cd43d4d.png)